-Accusations and Responses to Them
+Accusations and responses to them

 In this section, examples relating to different forms of accusations and responses involving possible (hetero)sexist microaggressions will be discussed.
-The next excerpt features Evelyn and Arthur, a retired married couple.
+Excerpt 3 features Evelyn and Arthur, a retired married couple.
 In it, Evelyn directly challenges Arthur's hearably prejudicial talk.
 As discussed, direct challenges to hearably prejudicial talk are potentially problematic.
 In the excerpt, Arthur and Evelyn are joined by another couple, Tom and Jackie.

-Excerpt 3: Blind Date
+Excerpt 3: Blind date